WYES-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WYES-TV shut down its analog signal, over VHF channel 12, at 7 a.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition VHF channel 11.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 12.
+WYES-TV shut down its analog signal, over VHF channel 12, at 7 a.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcasts on its pre-transition VHF channel 11, using virtual channel 12.